csm_chile_bildung_bild_1_2e3b1d24c2.jpg

 Project Number: 476.1020

-Within the strategic impact area of education, the aim is on the one hand to teach basic skills such as reading and writing, and on the other to promote life skills such as problem solving, critical and creative thinking, effective communication, decision-making, interpersonal relationship skills, strengthening self-confidence, empathy and coping with stress and emotions.
-Another goal is to empower people to participate in social and political processes to advance the democratization process.
-Particularly in countries with inadequate formal education and a lack of further training opportunities, such as Peru, the interventions of our project partners in the area of personal development and empowerment are an important supplement to the state school and training system.
+In the strategic area of education, the aim is to teach basic skills such as reading and writing, and to support people in actively participating in social and political processes.
+The conscious promotion of (indigenous) women and girls is particularly important to us.
+Their ability to have a say makes a significant contribution to the development of society and the countries in which they live into plural and socially inclusive democracies.
+Particularly in countries with inadequate formal education and a lack of opportunities for further education, such as Peru, the education offered by our project partners is an important supplement to the state school and education system.
 However, even in countries with better developed education systems, such as Chile, these measures are of great importance, as the skills to be promoted are often not included in the curricula of formal education.

 Background information

 In the field of education, our project partners in Peru work in various rural provinces in the department of Puno.
 Here, the poverty rate is almost 40 percent.
 A large part of the population is of indigenous origin.
 Aymaras and Quechuas in particular are strongly represented.
-Although Peruvian law provides for extensive citizen participation and recognizes the rights of indigenous peoples, in practice this happens only inadequately.
-The state often continues to discriminate against and patronize indigenous peoples.
-Authoritarian officialdom is the order of the day.
-Time and again, there are social conflicts (including environmental conflicts), violent protests and great mistrust on the part of the indigenous population toward state authorities.
-Indigenous women suffer particularly from the situation and are repeatedly discriminated against.
-In Puno, about 16 percent of women are illiterate.
+Although Peruvian law provides for extensive citizen participation and recognizes the rights of indigenous peoples, in practice this is done inadequately.
+The state often continues to discriminate against and patronize them.
+Authoritarian and patriarchal officialdom is the order of the day.
+Social conflicts (including environmental conflicts) occur again and again, occasionally escalating into violent protests.
+Indigenous women in the highlands experience racism, discrimination and machismo almost daily.
+While they are in great demand as "folklore objects" and adorn tourism brochures in glossy pictures, they are perceived as disruptive in their role as active citizens who hold the state accountable for ensuring access to infrastructure, water, food and income for their families and their village community.
+When strikes occur, the media in Lima often portray them as ignorant and unwilling to learn, as "nonentities" or "terrorists" who stand in the way of the nation's development.
+Indigenous women suffer particularly from the situation, and their opinions and petitions are rarely heard by authorities and decision-making bodies.

 The women from the poor neighborhoods around Concepción in Chile are exposed to great economic insecurity.
 In addition, many of them also have little schooling, have low self-esteem and are solely responsible for supporting the family.
 In addition, most families in the poor neighborhoods are dependent on the state health care system.
 This means that they have to pay up to half of the costs for medicines, which they often lack, and often have to stand in line for hours for a medical consultation.
 In addition, they are insufficiently informed about their rights regarding social and health insurance.

-• Women from Azangaro province, Puno region, are literate and have basic skills to successfully manage their daily lives (ALFALIT)
+• 100 women from indigenous village communities in Chupa, Puno region, are literate and have basic skills to successfully manage their daily lives (ALFALIT)

-• Leaders (50% women) from the Puno region expand their knowledge of leadership and actively participate in political and social processes (ISAIAS).
+• 40 leaders from the Puno region expand their knowledge in the area of leadership and actively participate in political and social processes in exchange with authorities (ISAIAS)

 • Women from Concepción learn self-care strategies and have life skills that enable them to better manage everyday life (SEDEC)

-• Health sector personnel in Concepción (SEDEC) have the necessary knowledge to promote and strengthen complementary medicine within primary health care (SEDEC).
+• Around 50 people from the health sector in Concepción (SEDEC) have the necessary knowledge to promote and strengthen complementary medicine within primary health care (SEDEC)

 Activities

-• Conducting courses on basic health knowledge and on the use of medicinal herbs and other alternative healing methods.
+• Conducting courses on basic health knowledge and the use of medicinal herbs and other alternative healing methods (SEDEC).

-• Conduct courses on alternative medicine for health care professionals and public relations to promote alternative medicine.
+• Conduct courses on alternative medicine for health care professionals and public relations work to promote alternative medicine (SEDEC).

 Peru